How to Move Across the Country in 13 Steps

 STEP 4: Research moving companies and obtain quotes.

-As for hiring the best cross-country movers, word-of-mouth and recommendations from friends and family members can help you determine which company to hire.
-You can also do research on your own by looking at online reviews of local or nationwide companies.
+As for hiring a professional mover , word-of-mouth and recommendations from friends and family members can help you determine which company to hire.
+You can also do research on your own by looking at online reviews of local or nationwide companies or researching the best moving companies (we recommend United Van Lines among others).
 This is the time to decide if you want to hire full-service movers who will pack, load, move, and unpack your items.
 This service can be helpful, especially if you struggle with mobility or simply can’t stand packing and unpacking.
 Once you determine which type of movers you want to hire, reach out to a handful of companies to get quotes.
 Most moving companies will need to speak with you on the phone to give an accurate quote, but these phone calls shouldn’t take more than a few minutes.
 Getting a few quotes can ensure you’re paying a fair price.

 STEP 5: Create a packing plan, get moving supplies, and pack.